verivital/behaverify/REPRODUCIBILITY/2024_SEFM/README.md

 1. If a script fails because permission has been denied, please run the script without sudo (running docker without sudo requires some configuration).
 If the problem persists, please try a different location, as occasionally docker cannot write to secondary disks.
 2. If building from the Dockerfile fails, please try and use the load option instead.
 3. If building from the Dockerfile fails and the load option is not available, please consider running **clean\_docker.sh**.
 THIS WILL REMOVE ALL EXISTING DOCKER CONTAINERS AND IMAGES.
-For some reason, this sometimes seems to help.
+This sometimes seems to help.
 4. If everything runs to completion, but there are no images in the copied directory, please confirm if there are files in the results folders (e.g., **bigger\_fish\_selector/results/**).
 If there are, then most likely you encountered errors similar to the following during execution:
    ```
    OpenBLAS blas_thread_init: pthread_create failed for thread 1 of 16: Operation not permitted
    ```
    Note that this error would not prevent the scripts from completing; it would only prevent the generation of graphs and tables.
 The internet suggests upgrading your docker version (we tested using docker version 20.10.24, build 297e128).
 Alternatively, you may by manually compile the results into graphs by calling the scripts at https://github.com/verivital/behaverify/tree/main/REPRODUCIBILITY/2024_SEFM/scripts/process_results_scripts .
-These scripts assume they are being run in the repository folder structure.
+These scripts must be run from the directory they are in and assume the repository structure exists.

 ---